 If after reading all of this your commitment to poisoning the unwanted critters tearing up your property and stealing your stuff has wavered, don’t lose hope.

-There are many other ways to get rid of pests, both lethal and non-lethal, that are actually more likely to result in a success and almost all of them have the added benefit of being more humane than poisoning.
+There are many other ways to get rid of pests, both lethal and non-lethal, that are actually more likely to result in success, and almost all of them have the added benefit of being more humane than poisoning.

-Non-lethal cage and padded leg-hold traps will immobilize an animal and allow you to relocate it or summon someone who will.
+Non-lethal cages and padded leg-hold traps will immobilize an animal and allow you to relocate it or summon someone who will.

 Lethal traps work much the same way, although you have to be equally diligent about ensuring that a non-target animal, particularly a pet or other domestic animal, does not fall into its clutches.

 Beyond that, setting up shop and waiting to shoot a raccoon with a firearm or bow is also a worthwhile method if one is skilled enough to ensure a clean kill and prevent any potential for collateral damage, both to your property or someone else’s.

 Lastly, the most effective way to get rid of raccoons is usually to prevent their access to their nesting place, if they have invaded your home or other structure, or prevent entirely their easy access to food.
 Eliminate the food, eliminate the nice, cozy hiding place and they will take their chances elsewhere.